Moloka'i The Friendly Isle

 • Go to the Molokai Museum and Cultural Center

-• Go surfing, boogie boarding, body surf or swimming
+• Go surfing, boogie boarding, body surfing, or swimming

 • Go kayaking over the beautiful reefs